 Continue into a more advanced look at the develop module tool set within Lightroom.
 Learn about, healing, clone stamp, brushes, gradients and cropping tools.
 Evaluate when these tools are best used within Lightroom versus Photoshop.
 Practice skin retouching on portraits and dust removal on landscape imagery, along with a variety of other cleanup tools.

 Examine the best practices for exporting your images out of Lightroom versus into Photoshop.
 Learn about post processing file formats, optimum color spaces, comparing 8 bit to 16 bit imagery, and ideal resolutions settings.
 Export multiple exposures and processes of the same image into Photoshop.
 Practice setting locations outside of Lightroom, selecting formats, and creating sensible file naming schemes for a more productive workflow.

 Having examined file location, media asset management, image processing and development, and best practices for exporting your images, put all of the pieces together for expediting your workflow in Lightroom.
 Using 3 image examples, practice image processing from start to finish.

 Wrap Up (5:26)

 Congratulations!
-You've complete the Introduction to Adobe Lightroom with photographer, Chris Knight.
+You've completed the Introduction to Adobe Lightroom with photographer, Chris Knight.
 We encourage you to take the techniques you've learned in this series and repeat them across your workflow.
 And please reach out to our community with any questions, comments, and support that you may need.
-We would love to your work!
+We would love to see your work!